Skip to content

 Connecting to External MCP Servers

-This guide demonstrates how to connect MCP Gateway to external MCP servers using Gateway API and Istio.
-We'll use the public GitHub MCP server as an example.
+This guide walks through connecting MCP Gateway to an external MCP server.
+We use the GitHub MCP server as an example, but the pattern applies to any external service.

 Prerequisites